tor-gu/njmunicipalities-api/README.md

 | 2022 | 3400108710 | Atlantic County | Buena Vista township |
 | 2022 | 3400115160 | Atlantic County | Corbin City city     |

 The ‘municipality\_xrefs’ endpoint works similarly.
-Let’s also retrieve the 2000 municipality table along with the 2022/2000 cross-reference table, so we can see the changes in NJ municipalties between 2000 and 2022.
+As an example, let’s also retrieve the 2000 municipality table along with the 2022/2000 cross-reference table, and take a look at the changes in NJ municipalties between 2000 and 2022.

 ``` python
 municipalities_2000 = load_as_df("https://api.tor-gu.com/nj/municipalities/2000")